SUCCESS STORY

 When peak traffic became a bottleneck for the experience

-With a lean structure and a predictable demand peak on the calendar, Linus needed to deal with support that became more strained precisely when the customer experience became more sensitive.
+With a lean structure and a predictable peak in demand on the calendar, Linus needed to handle support that became more pressured precisely when the customer experience became more sensitive.

-As demand increased, the operation accumulated bottlenecks that affected the team's pace, the flow between channels, and responsiveness to the customer.
+As demand increased, the operation accumulated bottlenecks that affected the team's pace, the fluidity between channels, and the ability to respond to customers.

 Title | Description |